achannarasappa/ticker/README.md

 ## Notes

+* **Market data delay**
-* **Real-time quotes** - Quotes are pulled from Yahoo finance which may provide delayed stock quotes depending on the exchange.
-The major US exchanges (NYSE, NASDAQ) have real-time quotes however other exchanges may not.
+  * _Yahoo Finance_ - Market data pulled from Yahoo finance will have some lag (<~30s) introduced by intermediary systems and certain exchanges will impose intentional delays on data.
+NYSE and NASDAQ offer real-time market data but other exchanges may not.
 Consult the [help article](https://help.yahoo.com/kb/SLN2310.html) on exchange delays to determine which exchanges you can expect delays for or use the `--show-tags` flag to include timeliness of data alongside quotes in `ticker`.
+Yahoo Finance also relies on polling which introduces some delay (>=5s). `refresh-interval` determines the polling frequency.
+  * _Coinbase_ - Market data for spot assets on Coinbase is directly streamed from the exchange through a WebSocket connection and is available in near real-time.
+Derivatives assets (i.e. symbols with `-CDE` suffix) are polling based however Basis is updated in near real-time based on spot market data changes
 * **Non-US Symbols, Forex, ETFs** - The names for there may differ from their common name/symbols.
 Try searching the native name in [Yahoo finance](https://finance.yahoo.com/) to determine the symbol to use in `ticker`
 * **Terminal fonts** - Font with support for the [`HORIZONTAL LINE SEPARATOR` unicode character](https://www.fileformat.info/info/unicode/char/23af/fontsupport.htm) is required to properly render separators (`--show-separator` option)